Blaizzy/mlx-embeddings/docs/Maintainer-Guidelines.md

 ![Flowchart for managing pull requests](assets/img/docs/managing-pull-requests.drawio.svg)

+#### How to merge without bottles

 Here are guidelines about when to use squash & merge versus rebase & merge.
-These options should only be used when bottles are not needed.
+These options should only be used with PRs where bottles are not needed or affected.

 | | PR modified a single formula | PR modifies multiple formulae |
 |---|---|---|